Maria di Rohan: Act 2

 Chalais writes a love letter to Maria and encloses her portrait.
-Both are hidden in his desk, to be given to Maria should he perish.
+The letter and portrait are locked in his desk, to be given to Maria should he perish.
 He's suddenly visited by Maria who tells him that Richelieu has regained power.
-She tells Chalais to flee or he will be executed.
+She tells Chalais to flee or Richelieu, who sees him as an enemy, will have him executed.
 Chevreuse is heard approaching and Maria hides in an adjoining chamber.
-Chevreuse tells Chalais that they must leave for the Gondi duel and Chalais says he will follow.

-Of course he doesn't follow, but stays to profess his love for Maria and she also admits that she has always and continues to love him.
-When he finally leaves for the duel, it is too late.
-Chevreuse has taken his place and is wounded.
+Chevreuse tells Chalais that they must leave for the duel with Gondi.
+Chevreuse leaves.
+Chalais says he will follow, but first stays to profess his love for Maria.
+She also admits that she has always and continues to love him.
+The Viscount arrives and explains that too much time has passed: Chevreuse is now to fight the duel in Chalais's place.